logo

 Police reportedly suggested her death was "suicidal or accidental."
 Rodriguez was furious.
 "And that's when it made me very upset because I was like, my daughter wasn't suicidal.
 I would know.
 She loved life.
 She wanted to become a lawyer."

-The family's GoFundMe — which has raised over $38,000 — describes Aguilera as a proud Aggie, passionate about law, and a former cheerleader and honors student from United High School in Laredo.
-She was studying at The Bush School of Government & Public Service — a dream track for a legal career.
+The family's GoFundMe — which has raised over $38,000 — describes Aguilera as a proud Aggie, passionate advocate for law, and a former cheerleader and honors student from United High School in Laredo.
+She was studying at The Bush School of Government & Public Service — a dream track for a career in law.

 "Our hearts are shattered.
 In an effort to ease the financial burden on Aguilera's mother and loved ones during this unimaginable time, we are asking family, friends, and all who knew or knew of Bri to consider offering a donation," read the fundraiser.